Skip to main content

 img

-TTFBTime To First Byte, that is, the time taken for the first byte network request, the time from issuing a page request to receiving the first byte of the response data.responseStart-fetchStart
+TTFBTime To First Byte, that is, the time taken for the first byte of the network request, from sending the page request to receiving the first byte of the response dataresponseStart - fetchStart

-FCPFirst Contentful Paint, that is, the time point when there is first content rendering.
-In performance statistics, the time from the time point when the user starts to access the web page to the time point of FCP can be regarded as no content time.
-That is, in the process of users accessing web pages, before the FCP time point, the user sees a screen without any actual content, and the user cannot obtain any useful information at this stage.-
+FCPFirst Contentful Paint, that is, the first time there is content rendering.
+In the performance statistics, the time from the time when the user starts to visit the Web page to the time point of FCP can be regarded as the time without content, that is, in the process of accessing the Web page, before the time point of FCP, the user sees a screen without any actual content, and the user can not obtain any useful information at this stagefp - fetchStart

-CLSCumulative Layout Shift is a measure of the maximum layout change score for each unexpected layout change that occurred over the life of the page.-
+CLSCumulative Layout Shift, that is, cumulative layout offset, is a measure of the maximum layout change score for every unexpected layout change that occurs in the entire life cycle of a pageUse the browser PerformanceObserver to listen to the 'layout shift' event

-TTITime to Interactive is a non-standardized web performance "progress" metric defined as the point in time when the last "longtask" is completed, followed by 5 seconds of network and main thread inactivity.-
+TTITime to Interactive, that is, the fully interactive time, is a non-standard Web performance "progress" indicator, defined as the time point when the last "long task" completed, followed by 5 seconds of inactivity of the network and the main thread.-

-TBTTotal Blocking Time is a metric that measures the total time between FCP and TTI, during which the main thread was blocked for too long to respond to input.-
+TBTTotal Blocking Time, that is, the total blocking time.
+It is a measure of the total time between FCP and TTI.
+During this period, the main thread is blocked for too long to make input responsesTotal time of all long tasks from FCP to TTI exceeding 50ms

-DCLDOMContentLoaded measures the point in time when the browser is ready to execute any client-side scripts.
-DCL (Document Content Loaded) occurs during the web page loading process when the browser has assembled the DOM (Document Object Model) and there are no stylesheets preventing the execution of JavaScript.-
+DCLDOMContentLoaded, which measures the time when the browser is ready to execute any client script.
+DCL refers to the time when the browser has assembled the DOM (document object model) and no stylesheet prevents JavaScript from executing during the web page loading processdomContentLoadedEventStart-fetchStart

-RedirectIf redirection does not occur, or one of the redirects is not from the same origin, the value is 0.redirectEnd - redirectStart
+RedirectIf redirection does not occur, or one of the redirects is not from the same source, the value is 0redirectEnd - redirectStart

-DNSDomain name resolution time (0 when hitting the resolution cache).domainLookupEnd - domainLookupStart
+DNSTime consuming for domain name resolution (0 when hit the resolution cache)domainLookupEnd - domainLookupStart

-RequestThe time it takes to send the first response from the client to the server after the SSL connection is established.responseStart - requestStart
+RequestAfter the SSL connection is established, the first response from the client to the server takes timeresponseStart - requestStart

-ResponseThe time it takes from the first response from the server to the complete response of the data.responseEnd - responseStart
+ResponseTime consuming from the first response of the server to the full response of the dataresponseEnd - responseStart

 Page analysis indicators